Buying Guides

 The Bottom Line

-The SICOTAS Rattan Cabinet is our top pick — 6 adjustable shelves let you configure the interior for your actual shoe collection, the enclosed design hides clutter, and the 11.6-inch depth accommodates men's shoes laid flat.
-It comes closest to its advertised 24-pair capacity of any enclosed cabinet on this list.
+The one we'd buy: the SICOTAS Rattan Cabinet.
+Six adjustable shelves that configure to your actual shoe collection, enclosed doors that hide the clutter, and 11.6 inches of depth so men's shoes lay flat.
+Closest to its advertised 24-pair capacity of any enclosed cabinet here.

-For narrow entryways, the BORNOON at 9.45 inches deep fits where nothing else can — but only for low-profile shoes.
-For boot owners, the ROJASOP with variable tier heights is the only option that handles mixed collections without laying boots on their sides.
-For maximum volume on a budget, the HOMIDEC delivers waterproof modular storage under $50.
+Narrow entryway?
+The BORNOON at 9.45 inches deep fits where nothing else can — low-profile shoes only.
+Own boots?
+The ROJASOP with variable tier heights handles mixed collections without laying boots on their sides.
+Tight budget?
+The HOMIDEC delivers waterproof modular storage under $50.

 Don't trust the pair count on the box.
-Measure your largest shoes, check the internal shelf dimensions, and do the math yourself.
-The 10-minute calculation saves you from a cabinet full of shoes that don't fit.
+Measure your largest shoes, check the internal shelf dimensions, do the math.
+Ten minutes of measuring beats a cabinet full of shoes that don't fit.

 About the Author